Curated-Awesome-Lists/awesome-llms-fine-tuning/README.md

 - [Pre-training, fine-tuning and in-context learning in Large Language Models](https://medium.com/@atmabodha/pre-training-fine-tuning-and-in-context-learning-in-large-language-models-llms-dd483707b122) - Discussing the concepts of pre-training, fine-tuning, and in-context learning in LLMs. 📚
 - [List of Open Sourced Fine-Tuned Large Language Models](https://sungkim11.medium.com/list-of-open-sourced-fine-tuned-large-language-models-llm-8d95a2e0dc76) - A curated list of open-sourced fine-tuned LLMs that can be run locally on your computer. 📋
 - [Practitioners guide to fine-tune LLMs for domain-specific use case](https://cismography.medium.com/practitioners-guide-to-fine-tune-llms-for-domain-specific-use-case-part-1-4561714d874f) - A guide covering key learnings and conclusions on fine-tuning LLMs for domain-specific use cases. 📝
+- [Finetune Llama 3.1 with a production stack on AWS, GCP or Azure](https://www.zenml.io/blog/how-to-finetune-llama-3-1-with-zenml) - A guide and tutorial on finetuning Llama 3.1 ([or Phi 3.5](https://www.zenml.io/blog/how-to-finetune-phi-3-5-with-zenml)) in a production setup designed for MLOps best practices. 📓

 ## Online Courses